2019 Conference Agenda

 Daniel Vradenburg, Board Chairman, Cavallo Ventures

 The first wave of precision farming and ag tech has been exciting, but it has delivered less in the way of enduring value to farmers than was originally hoped.
-The second wave of ag tech, however, is poised to cause major disruptions in at least five key areas: water; synthetic crop protection and nutrition; field equipment; grower production risk and timing; and the intersection of food, nutrition, and healthcare cost.
-You’ll hear first-hand the ambitions of a few startups and gain a far greater understanding of non-traditional companies planning to make seismic changes to agriculture.
+The second wave of ag tech, however, is poised to cause major disruptions in at least five key areas: water; synthetic pesticides and fertilizer; farm equipment; farm connectivity and production optimization, and the intersection of food, nutrition, and healthcare cost.
+You’ll hear first-hand the ambitions of four new startups and gain a far greater understanding of non-traditional companies planning to make seismic changes to agriculture.